doki-nordic/nrfxlib-1/nrf_rpc/doc/usage.rst

 Decoders are registered with a :c:macro:`NRF_RPC_CMD_DECODER`, :c:macro:`NRF_RPC_CBOR_EVT_DECODER` or similar depending on what kind of decoder it will be.
 Decoders are called automatically when command or event is received with a matching id.
-Commands decoders must also send a response.
+Command decoders must send a response.

-Decoder associated with the examples above may be following:
+Decoder associated with the example above may be implemented in a following way:

 .. code-block:: c